syncfusion-content/uwp-docs/uwp/Tab-Control/Populating-Items.md

 documentation: ug
 ---

-# Populating Items in UWP SfTabControl
+# Populating Items in UWP Tab Control

-SfTabItems are added as items of SfTabControl.
+SfTabItems are added as items of UWP Tab Control.
 Items can be added using Items or ItemSource property.

 ## Using Items

-SfTabControl accepts SfTabItem as its children when added directly.
+UWP Tab Control accepts SfTabItem as its children when added directly.

 ### Adding items to the control

-Here five SfTabItems are added as the children of SfTabControl.
+Here five SfTabItems are added as the children of UWP Tab Control.
 Adding items as follows display items with “Untitled” header.

 {% tabs %}